ampl/ampl.github.io/docs/source/solvers/cplex/cplexmp.md

       quadratic terms, then they are linearized.

 cvt:quadobj (passquadobj)
-      0/1*: Multiply out and pass quadratic objective terms to the solver, vs. linear approximation.
+      0/1*: Pass quadratic objective terms to the solver.
+If the solver accepts quadratic constraints, such a constraint will be created with those, otherwise linearly approximated.

 cvt:socp (socpmode, socp)
       Second-Order Cone recognition mode: